corrode/corrode.github.io/content/drafts/async.md

   embedded systems.
 - [glommio](https://github.com/DataDog/glommio): An async runtime for I/O-bound workloads, built on top of io_uring and using a thread-per-core model.

-These runtimes are important, as they explore alternative paths for async Rust.
+These runtimes are important, as they explore alternative paths or open up new use cases for async Rust.
 [Similar to Rust's error handling story](https://mastodon.social/@mre/111019994687648975), the hope is that competing designs will lead to a more robust foundation in the long run.
 Especially iterating on smaller runtimes that are less invasive and single-threaded by default can help improve Rust's async story.